pascalestomp/vision-api-art-catalogue-extraction/README(1).md

-# 🖼️ Vision API Art Catalogue Extraction
+# 🖼️ Art Catalogue Extraction pipelines

-This project extracts structured data from historical Dutch art catalogues using OpenAI Vision, OCR, and Python.
+This project experimented with and provided three distinct methodologies for extracting and structuring data from historical Dutch art exhibition catalogues.
+Combining Python, OCR and LLMs (PaddleOCR, OpenAI Vision, DeepSeek-Chat) capabilties.
 It converts scanned PDF catalogues into clean Excel files, ideal for researchers and archivists.

 ---